frederic-perez/AmE-dictionary/data/dictionary.md

 __attest__ _v_ :two::hammer:
 __attire__ _n_ :four::hammer: _Casual attire is requested._
 __Attn__
+__attribute noun__ (noun adjunct) In grammar, a noun adjunct or attributive noun or noun (pre)modifier is an optional noun that modifies another noun; it is a noun functioning as a pre-modifier in a noun phrase.
+For example, in the phrase "chicken soup" the noun adjunct "chicken" modifies the noun "soup".
 __attrition__ _n_ :six::hammer:
 __atwitter__ _adj_ Being in a state of nervous excitement; twittering: _a crowd atwitter with expectation._
 __au pair__